ftrias/TeensyThreads/readme.md

 Threads take turns on the CPU and are switched by the `context_switch()` function, written in assembly.
 This function is called by the SysTick ISR.
 The library overrides the default `systick_isr()` to accomplish switching.
 On the Teensy by default, each tick is 1 millisecond long.
-This means that each thread will run for 1 millisecond at a time.
+By default, each thread runs for 100 ticks, or 100 milliseconds, but this can be changed by `setTimeSlice()`.

 Much of the Teensy core software is thread-safe, but not all.
 When in doubt, stop and restart threading in critical areas.
 In general, functions that share